Bira/octopus-carnival/_posts/2022-02-23-phantom-brigade.md

-However, they can still come into conflict with the PCs if they try to trespass upon the areas the Knights still protect (which are full of juicy treasure-filled ruins).
+However, they can still come into conflict with the PCs if they try to trespass upon the areas the Knights still protect (which are full of juicy treasure-filled Nerathi ruins).
 In these cases a fight might be avoided if the PCs can present the Knights with a genuine writ of passage or Nerathi signet ring.

 ## The Numbers